rdall96/minecraft-docker/README.md

 WHITELIST=true
 ```

-This file can then be used to star the Minecraft server as follows:
+This file can then be used to start the Minecraft server as follows:
 ```
 docker run -d --name minecraft \
     -v ~/Desktop/minecraft:/minecraft/world \